fabibombo/3d_image_dicom_drift_monitor_docker/README.md

 ### Commands ###

-The docker is already built.
-In case it was deleted, it can be built with:
+The docker image can be built with:

 ```docker build --no-cache -f dicom_drift_monitoring.dockerfile -t dicom-drift-monitoring-docker .```